mksunny1/deleight/readme.md

 ## Contributing

 If you like this, I invite you to contribute.
 You can contribute in many areas.
-Your own libraaries, issues, pull requests, sponsorship, benchmarks, testing, CI, examples; all are welcome.
+Your own libraaries, the website, issues, pull requests, sponsorship, benchmarks, testing, CI, examples; all are welcome.
 Please just maintain a positive disposition about this and about each-other.
-Your contributions will go a long way in ensuring the continued development of deleight.
+Your contributions will go a long way in advancing the development of deleight.

 [![](https://www.paypalobjects.com/en_GB/i/btn/btn_donate_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=S2ZW3RJSDHASW)

 Thank you for contributing.

 ## Ongoing and Planned Work
-1. Improve the documentation.
+1. Improving the docs :memo:.
-2. Complete the site (*deleightjs.com*).
+2. Completing the site (*deleightjs.com*) :construction:.
-3. Complete and add more examples.
+3. More examples :bento:.
-4. Fix the logo...
+4. Fixing the logo :art:...

 ## Ideas

-- Progressive Web Apps.
+- Something for Progressive Web Apps.
-- Efficient navigation library.
+- Something for more efficient navigation.